tomblind/local-lua-debugger-vscode/README.md

 A list of alternate paths to find lua scripts.
 This is useful for environments like LÖVE, which use custom resolvers to find scripts in other locations than what is in `package.config`.

+#### `ignorePatterns`

+A list of [lua patterns](https://www.lua.org/manual/5.4/manual.html#6.4.1) that specifies files to skip over when stepping through code.
+Any file path that matches one of the patterns will be silently stepped over.

 #### `breakInCoroutines`

 Break into the debugger when errors occur inside coroutines.